Skip to main content

 What is a social media policy?

-A social media policy is a document created for employees that outlines a behavioural code of conduct that they’re expected to follow when sharing anything online, whether as part of their job or non-work-related things.
+A social media policy is a document created for employees that outlines a behavioural code of conduct they’re expected to follow when sharing anything online, whether it’s part of their job or not.

-The BEST social media policies should also educate your employees on the benefits of using social media for professional use.
+The BEST social media policies should also educate your employees on the benefits of using social media at work.

 Historically, they’re put in place to protect brand reputation.
-Now, they serve as an opportunity to educate and reassure employees while encouraging safe social media use.
+Now, they also serve as an opportunity to educate and reassure employees that they can post on social media as long as they adhere to your guidelines and stay safe.

 Why do you need a social media policy?

-In 2022, branding is social-first, and your employees serve as the names and faces behind the name and the logo.
-Everything is news, whether from your company page or from an employee’s personal LinkedIn.
+Your employees serve as the names and faces behind the name and the logo.

-The COVID-19 pandemic and subsequent lockdowns accelerated a digital shift that’s got everyone from salespeople to tech teams incorporating social media into their role.
+The COVID-19 pandemic accelerated a digital shift that’s got everyone from salespeople to tech teams incorporating social media into their role.

-• Just 45% of employees said they have a clear understanding of what they should and shouldn’t say on social media when it comes to company-related matters.
+• Just 45% of employees have a clear understanding of what they should and shouldn’t say on social media when it comes to company-related matters.

 • 39% of employees admit to having posted about their employer on social media without any encouragement.